ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments/pa0.md

 layout: with-sidebar
 index: 1
 name: PA0
-released-on: "2023-04-03"
+released-on: "2024-07-01"
 ---

 # CSE 12 Programming Assignment 0 (Optional)

 ### Computer Setup
-**TODO: Explain IDE**

-This optional assignment will teach you how to setup Java and Eclipse, get the starter code from GitHub, and how to run Eclipse projects from your own computer.
+This optional assignment will teach you how to setup Java and VSCode, get the starter code from GitHub, and how to run VSCode projects from your own computer.
 If you already have the JDK installed from a previous quarter and a way to edit, compile and run Java programs, then you can skip this assignment.
 If you plan on using the lab computers in the CSE basement, you can also skip this assignment.

-Any IDE can be used, however, the course staff is most familiar with Eclipse and may not be able to help you with IDE issue if you choose to use a different IDE such as IntelliJ.
-Note: you can also use a text editor and commandline if you wish, an IDE is not required.
-VSCode also works fine for editing files, but using the commandline with jUnit can be difficult.
-There are plugins for using jUnit in VSCode, but you will need to discover those on your own as the course staff is not familiar with them.
+We recommend using an integrated development environment (IDE) such as VSCode for CSE 12.
+IDEs differ from text editors like Sublime in integrating code editing with building and testing capabilities.
+Although you are welcome to use any IDE or text editor for programming, the course staff is most familiar with VSCode and may not be able to help you with programming environment issues if you choose to use an environment such as IntelliJ or Eclipse.

 There is no submission or grade for this assignment.
-You should complete the installation and setup of your Java tools prior to starting PA1 which will be released on Monday, October 2nd.
+You should complete the installation and setup of your Java tools prior to starting PA1 which will be released on Monday, July 1st.

-If you run into any problems, please reach out to a tutor during tutor hours using [https://autograder.ucsd.edu/](https://autograder.ucsd.edu/){:target="_blank"} to get 1-on-1 help (make sure to select CSE 12 - FA23), or stop by instructor/TA office hours.
+If you run into any problems, please reach out to a tutor during tutor hours using [https://autograder.ucsd.edu/](https://autograder.ucsd.edu/){:target="_blank"} to get 1-on-1 help (make sure to select CSE12 - SS24)**TODO**, or stop by instructor/TA office hours.

 What if you already have a different version of Java?
 In general, you will most likely be fine, but if you run into problems compiling and running your code, we will suggest uninstalling your old version and reinstalling the latest JDK.

 ## Using the CSE Basement Lab Computers

-Log into your cs12f23 account.
+Log into your cs12sp24 account **TODO**.
 - If the lab computer is in Windows then restart and choose CentOS.
 - If you’re logged into the lab machine with your regular UCSD credentials, first log out.
 Then, log in to the machine with your CSE 12 account.
-The username starts with "cs12f23".
+The username starts with "cs12sp24" **TODO**.
 If you don’t know what it is, use the ACMS account lookup tool: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php){:target="_blank"}.

-## Download Java & Eclipse
+## Download Java & VSCode

-Follow this document to install Java and Eclipse for either Windows or Mac: [Installation Instructions](https://docs.google.com/document/d/1ExUKTTV19OBbYqaDmnz4TfDlbrRORy0fgo3UO3nDGRY/edit?usp=sharing){:target="_blank"}
+### Step 1: Installing Java and VSCode
+General instructions for setting up your environment and installing Java and VSCode can be found in this [document](https://drive.google.com/file/d/18sR1b6DkCc1rRY_KDiTwJQ85_HAeai-D/view).

+### Step 2: Installing Extension Pack for Java
+The [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) adds support for Java and JUnit, and you need to install it on you system by going into the Extensions Tab in VSCode.

 ## Getting the Code

-The starter code can be found at the following [Github repository](https://github.com/ucsd-cse12-f23/cse12-pa0-starter){:target="_blank"}.
-If you are not familiar with Github, here are two easy ways to get your code.
+The starter code can be found at the following [Github repository](https://github.com/ucsd-cse12-sp24/cse12-pa0-starter){:target="_blank"}. **TODO** If you are not familiar with Github, here are two easy ways to get your code.

 1. Download as a ZIP folder

 After going to the Github repository, you should see a green button that says *Code*.
 Click on that button.
 Then click on *Download ZIP*.
 This should download all the files as a ZIP folder.
 You can then unzip/extract the zip bundle and move it to wherever you would like to work.

 2. Using git clone (requires terminal/command line)